Beyond Brexit: The UK’s new Immigration System

 You can find further information on how we can assist you in obtaining a sponsor licence for workers and in relation to the sponsor duties here, and for students here.

-It is possible for EU citizens (who do not qualify under the EU Settlement Scheme) and non-EU citizens to make applications under the family routes that are already open, such as spouse, unmarried partner, fiancé and same-sex partner, adult dependant relative, etc. You can find more information about these routes here.
+It is possible for EU citizens (who do not qualify under the EU Settlement Scheme) and non-EU citizens to make applications under the family routes, such as spouse, unmarried partner, fiancé and same-sex partner, adult dependant relative, etc. You can find more information about these routes here.

 You can find further information on the current options on the pages of our website dedicated to employers, education providers and individuals.